ghively/Action1MCP/README.md

 - Identify `phase` and `step_index` (from `BUILD_LOG.md`).
 - Continue by editing/adding the next files listed in `pending_actions`.
 - Re-run `npm run build` and `npm test` to validate progress.

+## Core vs. Hub (Concept)
+- Core: this standalone MCP server focused on one API (Action1) with a well-defined endpoint map and generic tools.
+- Hub (future concept): a unifying middleware that discovers and loads multiple cores as plugins, exposing a single connection point to clients.
+See `docs/HUB_CONCEPT.md` for a detailed brainstorming guide (no code included here).